SegMatch: A semi-supervised learning method for surgical instrument segmentation: Data availability statement

 \subsection{Evaluation metrics}

-We evaluated our model based on the criterion proposed in \robustmis MICCAI challenge \cite{ross2020robust}, which includes: \begin{itemize} \item Dice Similarity Coefficient, a widely used overlap metric in segmentation challenges; \item Normalized Surface Dice (NSD)~\cite{ross2020robust} is a distance-based measurement for assessing performance, which measures the overlap of two surfaces (i.e. mask borders).
+We evaluated our model based on the criterion proposed in \robustmis MICCAI challenge \cite{ross2020robust} for binary segmentation task, which includes: \begin{itemize} \item Dice Similarity Coefficient, a widely used overlap metric in segmentation challenges; \item Normalized Surface Dice (NSD)~\cite{ross2020robust} is a distance-based measurement for assessing performance, which measures the overlap of two surfaces (i.e. mask borders).
 In adherence to the challenge guidelines \cite{ross2020robust}, we set the tolerance value for NSD to 13 pixels, which takes into account inter-rater variability.
-Note that the value of tolerance was determined by comparing annotations from five annotators on 100 training images as illustrated in the challenge. \end{itemize}
+Note that the value of tolerance was determined by comparing annotations from five annotators on 100 training images as illustrated in the challenge. \end{itemize} For the multi-class segmentation evaluation, we adopted the evaluation method from ISINet~\cite{gonzalez2020isinet} and used three IoU-based metrics: Ch\_IoU, ISI\_IoU, and mc\_IoU. \begin{itemize} \item Ch\_IoU calculates the mean IoU for each category present in the ground truth of an image, then averages these values across all images. \item ISI\_IoU extends Ch\_IoU by computing the mean IoU for all predicted categories, regardless of whether they are present in the ground truth of the image.
+Typically, Ch\_IoU is greater than or equal to ISI\_IoU. \item mc\_IoU calculates the average IoU across different instrument classes and addresses category imbalance by altering the averaging order used in ISI\_IoU. \end{itemize}